Cars brands and logos that start with L

 Lamborghini Logo

-One of the leading Italian car designers of the 30s was Ferruccio Lamborghini, who founded a company of his name in 1936, which became a competitor to Ferrari.
-The brand rose to a leading position worldwide, becoming a recognized meter in producing expensive sports cars and SUVs.
-Unique design and unsurpassed technical characteristics made Lamborghini models one of the most recognizable in their group.
+One of the leading Italian car designers of the 1930s was Ferruccio Lamborghini, who founded a company in 1936 that became a competitor to Ferrari.
+The brand rose to a leading position worldwide, becoming a recognized manufacturer of expensive sports cars and SUVs.
+Unique design and unsurpassed technical characteristics have made Lamborghini models among the most recognizable in their class.

 Lanchester Motor Company